vhlongon/remix-poc/README.md

 This is a small proof of concept for Remix using as an external api (`/api`) and an app.
 The api is created using `openapi-typescript` and `openapi-fetch` so we have a type-safe api client.
 Read more about it [here](https://github.com/drwpow/openapi-typescript).

-- data is saved to a local file in `app/routes/api/data.json`
+- data is saved to a local file in `app/routes/api/data.json` (more realistic it would be data coming from a db or a aws lamba, etc)
 - the schema is located at `app/routes/api/schema/schema.json`.
 - [Remix Docs](https://remix.run/docs)